 Third party - Includes client data visualization applications and tools that can connect to, query, and consume datasets in Premium workspaces.
 Most tools require the latest versions of MSOLAP client libraries, but some may use ADOMD.
-Read-only or read-write XMLA Endpoint is dependent on the operations.
+Read-only or read-write XMLA endpoint is dependent on the operations.

-Client applications don't communicate directly with the XMLA endpoint.
+Client applications and tools don't communicate directly with the XMLA endpoint.
 Instead, they use client libraries as an abstraction layer.
 These are the same client libraries that applications use to connect to Azure Analysis Services and SQL Server Analysis Services.
 Microsoft applications like Excel, SQL Server Management Studio (SSMS), and Analysis Services projects extension for Visual Studio install all three client libraries and update them along with regular application and extension updates.
 Developers can also use the client libraries to build custom applications.
 In some cases, particularly with third-party applications, if not installed with the application, it may be necessary to install newer versions of the client libraries.
 Client libraries are updated monthly.
 To learn more, see Client libraries for connecting to Analysis Services.

 Optimize datasets for write operations by enabling large models